dougmolineux/cryptoid/README.md

 [] Add redux-persist to the project saving state between app launches

-[] Update Tab One Title to be Cryptoid
+[x] Update Tab One Title to be Cryptoid

+[] Add buy sell buttons to crypto prices tab

+[] Create buy / sell view (with slider, confirm, cancel button)

+[] Update so that buy / sell modifies player money and portfolio value

+[] Randomize Crypto prices (by a random percentage)

+[] Add Next button to the Player information tab